MicrosoftDocs/azure-docs/articles/virtual-machines/linux/tutorial-jenkins-github-docker-cicd.md

 ## Configure Jenkins
 To access your Jenkins instance, open a web browser and go to `http://<publicIpAddress>:8080`.
 Follow through the initial Jenkins set up:

-- Enter `initialAdminPassword` copied from the VM in the previous step
+- Enter `initialAdminPassword` obtained from the VM in the previous step
 - Click **Select plugins to install**
 - Search for and select **GitHub plugin**, then click **Install**
 - Create first admin user